Madhan-Sai-MM/Hamming-Distance/README.md

 # Hamming-Distance
-In this i have used HTML, CSS, JAVA , BOOT-STRAP.
+In this i have used HTML, CSS, JAVA SCRIPT, BOOT-STRAP.